UP completes distribution of 55,14,921 ‘gharaunis’ under Svamitva scheme

 On National Panchayati Raj Day, digital distribution of about 34 lakh new ‘gharaunis’ across the country, including 20,98,926 new ones in UP, done by Prime Minister Narendra Modi, says CM Yogi

-LUCKNOW The state government on Monday completed the distribution of 55,14,921 ‘gharaunis’ in Uttar Pradesh under the Svamitva scheme, a government spokesman said.
+LUCKNOW The state government on Monday completed the distribution of 55,14,921 ‘gharaunis’ (rural house records) in Uttar Pradesh under the Svamitva scheme, a government spokesman said.

 “On National Panchayati Raj Day, the Prime Minister digitally presented approximately 20,98,926 ‘gharaunis’ to Uttar Pradesh beneficiaries, marking the accomplishment,” he said.